bose973/machine-learning-projects/Employee_Turnover_Analytics/README.md

 2. Make sure python 3.12.1 is installed in your system
 3. Navigate to the project folder: cd machine-learning-projects/Employee_Turnover_Analytics
-4. (optional) If u want your own virtual env run these two commands step by step:
+4. Create the virtual env - run these two commands step by step:
    1)python -m venv ML_ENV
    2)pip install -r ./machine-learning-projects/Employee_Turnover_Analytics/required_packages.txt
 5. Update the python interpretor of your IDE to ML_ENV